 The MUGCFI had borrowed funds in the form of two separate bond issues and utilized the funds to construct buildings on properties that had been donated to MUGCFI in previous years.
-The facilities and land are leased to the State of West Virginia, and the bonds are to be liquidated by pass-through lease payments from the State of West Virginia in amounts exactly equal to the debt requirements.
+The facilities and land were leased to the State of West Virginia, and the bonds were to be liquidated by pass-through lease payments from the State of West Virginia in amounts exactly equal to the debt requirements.
 The lease agreements provide that, upon retirement of the bonds, title to the leased property passes to the State of West Virginia.
-Although the State of West Virginia can cancel the lease, the intent is that all other requirements of payment will be honored.
-Therefore, the leases have been capitalized and the transactions recorded as though the properties had been sold and transferred.
-As of June 30, 2016, one of the lease agreements had been fulfilled and the related bond was paid off.
+Although the State of West Virginia could cancel the lease, the intent was that all other requirements of payment would be honored.
+Therefore, the leases were capitalized and the transactions recorded as though the properties had been sold and transferred.
+As of June 30, 2018, both of the lease agreements had been fulfilled and the related bonds were paid off.